Science has shown consistently that humans equate scarcity with value.

 19. Cash in on mystery offers

 Mystery offers are a great way to build a sense of intrigue in the minds of your audience.
-A good mystery offer campaign will drive traffic to your website, thus boosting conversions and ultimately growing your business.
+A good limited-time mystery offer campaign will drive traffic to your website, thus boosting conversions and ultimately growing your business.

 Mystery offers are fun and exciting for the buyer.
 There are many different types of mystery offers out there, but each one has one thing in common – you don't know what the deal is until after you've engaged.

 A dual discount can intensify your limited-time offer email campaigns.
 Charles Tyrwhitt offers time-sensitive dual discounts to customers with the power of choice.

 The limited-time offer is highly time-sensitive where customers get 25% off until 3:59 PM and thereafter the discount stands at 20%.
 This principle invokes loss aversion—the tendency to avoid losses in exchange for acquiring equivalent gains.

 The loss of perceived benefit increases if the customers miss out on the 25%.
 This nudges customers to act.
 The gap between the 25% and 20% triggers urgency to act and leverage the opportunity of the most obvious choice.

 - Use a strong hero image in your limited-time offer templates to grab users’ attention